 Born 1934 in London, England

 I was always impressed with the swing and striking of Neil Coles.
 His swing was so simple to watch and as unassuming as the man himself.
-Many Europeans felt he was one of the most underrated players on the Tour which was resulting from a fear of flying; otherwise, he would almost certainly have established his polished game on the American tour successfully.
+Many Europeans felt he was one of the most underrated players on the Tour.
+It is also often mentioned his fear of flying held him back from competing overseas; otherwise, he would almost certainly have established his polished game on the American Tour successfully.

-The Ryder cup was an event where the amiable Londoner confirmed his ability to compete with the world`s best.
-He accumulated a 5-6-4 singles record in eight Ryder Cup appearances, tied most singles points won in the event's history, and that all in a winless period of time for the Great Britain/Ireland team.
+The Ryder Cup was an event where the amiable Londoner confirmed his ability to compete with the world`s best.
+He accumulated a 5-6-4 singles record in eight Ryder Cup appearances, and tied for most singles points won in the event's history, and that all in a winless period for the Great Britain/Ireland team.

 Coles had a successful career in European golf, winning 29 important tournaments between 1956 and 1982.
 After reaching 50, he won a further 14 important Seniors tournaments between 1985 and 2002, winning his final European Senior Tour event at the age of 67.